ABOUT

 87508635-477D-4DD3-B9B0-4861AE0C77B5

 Her writing has been featured in the Sydney Review of Books, New York Times, The Sydney Morning HeraldDaily LifeABC’s The Drum, The Saturday Paper and The Guardian.
-She has presented and produced programs for ABC Radio National and Al Jazeera English, is a sought after speaker.

 In 2019, she worked on a two-part investigative feature ‘Under His Eye’ looking at how domestic violence perpetrators track and surveil their partners using spyware, apps and everyday digital devices.